[Avg. reading time: 17 minutes]

 • Focuses on discovering natural groupings or patterns in the data.

-Example: Segmenting customers into groups for targeted marketing.
+Example: Segmenting devices into groups based on usage.

 Anomaly Detection